 "Enlightenment is not a group activity"

 Of course this all makes sense because group religion has to service the lower common denominator.
-This means that the message invariable must be dumbed down otherwise it would confuse a lot of people in the group.
+This means that the message invariably must be dumbed down otherwise it would confuse a lot of people in the group.
 So the message of all major religions is watered down and concealed in an exoteric veil that the vast majority of people can easily relate to and understand.
 This ensures that you can reach the widest range of people possible.
 It confuses smart people and appeases dumb people.
 But of course dumbing down the message also takes away the true potency and value behind the religion.
 When you dumb it down too much all that is left are confusing stories that are childlike and contradictory.
 Sure there is value in them, but far less value than the esoteric version that you have to unlock yourself.

 And most individual philosophers and students of religion know this.
 They know that the actual stories and histories in the religious texts and dumbed down and created for a less discerning audience.
 They know that actual true wisdom is something you have to seek out and synthesize yourself.
 Actually getting a grasp on spirituality is something that you have to do within, internally.
 You do this as an individual not as a group.
 Even religious leaders like Buddha and Jesus say exactly this.
 The really good stuff only comes when you sit quietly and meditate on it individually, on your own.

 So religion itself is a group and the idea of getting good information through a group is just not possible.
-The group has to appeal the the least intelligent person and by doing so keeps away the really good stuff.
+The group has to appeal to the least intelligent person and by doing so keeps away the really good stuff.
 The really good stuff can only be understood once you have awakened yourself to a certain level, and the higher level you reach the less people there will be until finally you are alone.
 All the ancient schools of wisdom and all the ancient philosophers talk about this because this is the true nature of religion, philosophy and wisdom.
 True religion, spirituality and philosophy is unlocked from within, not from without in a group.
 Enlightenment is not a group activity.

 Let's move over to immigration.
 We of course have people emigrating from some countries and immigrating into others.
 Why?
 Because of course the country they are immigrating into is better to them.